garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 ## **American Elites' Lust For Money & Power Is Insatiable**

-Americans have an insatiable lust for materialism, status, and power.
-We measure success by wealth accumulation and social media followers.
-Even American Christian faith is measured by material wealth—more money equals "God loves me more."
-We worship celebrities who are spiritually bankrupt.
-We build entire industries around human trafficking disguised as entertainment.
+American elites have an insatiable lust for materialism, status, and power.
+They set the standard for what is celebrated in our culture: wealth, influence, and the ability to bend the rules for personal gain.
+Even within American Christianity, the faith of the powerful is often measured by their material success—more money is seen as a sign of greater blessing.
+We idolize celebrities and moguls who are spiritually bankrupt, and entire industries profit from exploitation and vice, often hidden behind the veneer of entertainment.

-Through revelations about the Epstein network, it's clear that America deems child rape as presidential.
+The Epstein network’s exposure revealed just how deeply depravity is embedded among the highest levels of American power.
+For the elite, even the most heinous crimes are shielded by money and connections.

-In America, you can get away with anything if you have enough money or power—our legal and electoral systems are designed to protect the wealthy while crushing the poor.
-Justice is for sale to the highest bidder.
+In America, the legal and political systems are engineered to protect the wealthy and powerful, while the poor are left defenseless.
+Justice is routinely auctioned off to those who can afford it.

-And look at our schools—a complete joke that produces graduates who can't think, can't build, and can't discern truth from lies.
+Our schools, under the influence of these same elites, have become factories for producing compliant workers rather than thinkers or builders.
+Critical thought and discernment are casualties of an education system designed to serve the interests of those at the top.

-The biopharma complex is already positioning itself to profit from the mass meaning crisis, offering chemical Band-aids for spiritual emptiness instead of pointing people to Christ.
+The biopharma industry, led by elite investors and executives, is already positioning itself to profit from the spiritual and existential crisis gripping the nation.
+Instead of addressing the root causes of emptiness, they offer chemical solutions that numb rather than heal.

-Private equity firms have turned basic human needs into profit extraction machines, making homeownership impossible for entire generations while degrading the quality of everything they touch.
-They buy up housing to rent back to families who can no longer afford to buy, monopolize industries to cut costs and create shoddy versions of products that once lasted decades, all while extracting maximum wealth from human necessity.
+Private equity firms—another tool of the elite—have transformed basic human needs into opportunities for relentless profit extraction.
+Homeownership is out of reach for millions as these firms buy up housing, degrade quality, and rent it back at inflated prices.
+They monopolize industries, cut corners, and turn once-reliable products into disposable junk, all to maximize returns for a small class of investors.

-The cruelty goes beyond financial extraction.
-I know someone who was hunted down unjustly by a private equity firm and forced by courts through a secret arbitration process to abort her baby as part of the settlement.
-This is what happens when Mammon has total control—the system literally forces people to destroy life itself to satisfy the financial appetites of the powerful.
+The cruelty of elite power goes beyond economics.
+I know someone who was targeted by a private equity firm and, through a secretive legal process, was forced to make unimaginable sacrifices—including being compelled to abort her child as part of a settlement.
+This is the logical endpoint of a system where Mammon reigns: life itself is expendable if it stands in the way of profit.

-We worship the wrong people—tech oligarchs and financial elites who've gathered unprecedented power and are building a mass surveillance state unlike anything we've ever seen.
-Companies like Palantir are constructing the infrastructure for this surveillance and military state, using Silicon Valley and Wall Street capital to create tracking systems that monitor every citizen, all while marketing themselves as defenders of freedom and democracy.
-Their lust for control is as insatiable as their lust for money and power.
+We have elevated the wrong people—tech oligarchs and financial titans who have amassed unprecedented control and are constructing a surveillance state beyond anything previously imagined.
+Companies like Palantir, backed by Silicon Valley and Wall Street, are building the digital infrastructure for mass monitoring, all while presenting themselves as champions of freedom and democracy.
+Their appetite for control is matched only by their hunger for wealth and power.

 ## **There Are No Quick Fixes**